 The developers of artificial emotional intelligence (AEI) see it as primarily beneficial, claiming that AEI will help us make better decisions.
 But it is not only the creators of such technologies who see opportunity in them.
 There are also economic arguments for emotion tracking: it allows us to measure customer satisfaction in real time and the process is better, cheaper and more simple than in traditional customer survey methods.
 With the arrival of automatic emotion recognition, customer satisfaction will unquestionably become the measure of all things.
 Providers of consumer products and services will have to adapt according to this customer satisfaction data.

 Read more about the advantages of “Artificial Emotional Intelligence” for education, consumption and self-awareness in the GDI Study “Wellness 2030 – The new techniques of happiness”.
-You can download the study for free.
+You can download the study here.